• Mental Health

 Orgasm anxiety is an umbrella term encompassing any stress related to sexual climax and not a specific medical diagnosis.
 Orgasm anxiety can cause erectile difficulties in men and anorgasmia in women and may also be precipitated by those same issues.

 Anxious thought patterns may exacerbate orgasmic anxiety.
 Stress and anxiety, whether sex-related or otherwise, make it difficult to relax and be comfortable during sexual activity.
-Without relaxation, sex itself becomes awkward and difficult, making orgasm more difficult to reach.
+Without relaxation and with the addition of performance anxiety, sex itself becomes awkward and difficult, making orgasm more difficult to reach.

 Causes of Orgasm Anxiety